-- Click on “ACTIVE DIRECTORY” from the left panel and select yours.
+- Click on "Azure Active Directory" from the left panel and select yours.

-- Click the button "Add" on the bottom panel to create a new application entry.
+- Click the "New application registration" button on the bottom panel to create a new application entry.

 - Specify a "Name" of the application and select an appropriate type.

-Note: Both fields should have a format http://<AppName>, where <AppName> is an application name specified on the previous page. <AppName> must be defined in the access policies for the key vault storage.
+Note: On this page you may also define the "Sign-on URL", that should have a format http://<AppName>, where <AppName> is an application name specified on the previous page. <AppName> must be defined in the access policies for the key vault storage.

 Configure your application